xNifty/ryanmalacina.com/README.md

 ## Config File

 1. Rename default.json.example to default.json (for development environment) or production.json (for production environment)
-1. Required keys that you should change are:
+2. Required keys that you should change are:

    a. cookieName
    b. port
    c. blogURL (if making use of Ghost Blog to integrate posts into homepage)
    d. blogVersion (if making use of Ghost Blog to integrate posts into homepage (at this time it should be set to v5.0 if using latest Ghost))
+   e. recaptchaSiteKey (publicly available key that is used to generate the recaptcha)

-1. Required keys that you must change:
+3. Required keys that you must change:
    a. rootURL

 ## Installing